open-covid-19/data/README.md

 | **elevation** | `integer` [meters] | Elevation above the sea level | 875 |
 | **area** | `integer` [squared kilometers] | Area encompassing this region | 3729 |

-### Stringency
+### Oxford Government Response
-Summary of a government's response, including a *stringency index*, collected from [University of Oxford][18]:
+Summary of a government's response to the events, including a *stringency index*, collected from [University of Oxford][18]:

 | Name | Type | Description | Example |